 Midterm Exams: There will be three midterm exams in this course (see the schedule below), and they will count for 2/3 of your point total for the course (the final exam will account for the other 1/3).
 Your lowest midterm exam score will be dropped -- so that only your two highest scores will count toward your grade -- but no makeup exams will be given for any reason.
 Thus, if you miss an exam, that exam will be considered to be your low score and will not be counted.
-But please note that this procedure of dropping the low score applies only to the midterm exams, NOT to the final exam.
-By College regulations, the final exam has to count toward your final grade.

 Final Exam: Except in the case of an officially verifiable and unforeseeable emergency, you must take the final exam at the time scheduled (see the schedule below).
-If you miss the final exam and do not have a formal excuse (such as, for example, a physician's statement verifying illness), then a score of zero will be recorded.
+If you miss the final exam and do not have a formal excuse (such as, for example, a physician's statement verifying illness), then a grade of zero will be recorded.